 - Peanut Blossoms - For a real treat, pack these classic and delicious peanut and chocolate cookies.

 - Snickerdoodles - This classic cookie, rolled in sugar and cinnamon before baking, is a perfect lunchbox treat.

 - Chocolate Peanut Butter Bonbons - This fabulous little no bake cookie/candy recipe is good for you and so delicious.

 When you are planning brown bag school lunches, one way to save time is to plan a whole week of lunches when you do your grocery shopping.
 Some fruits may need that extra time to ripen in a closed paper bag on the counter.

-You can make sandwiches for school lunches in an assembly line ahead of time and freeze them, following the tips in Freezing Chart and Tips.
+You can make sandwiches for school lunches in an assembly line ahead of time and freeze them.
 In fact, freezing any type of bread before you start assembling sandwiches helps stop the bread from tearing when you spread it with butter or other spreads.